 Head of School - Jen Lamidey

-Jen (pictured far right) was previously the head of English at a large special school before taking this lead role.
+Jen (pictured) was previously the head of English at a large special school before taking this lead role.

 Email address: firstname.lastname@example.org